 www.louisehay.com/affirmations – Louise is a classic, and I know so many people in the healing and self development circle who tote her book You Can Heal Your Life.
 Definitely check it out.

 www.sweeteningthepill.com – Holly Griggs-Spall wrote a book about oral contraceptives and it’s being made into a film by Ricki Lake and Abby Epstein

 www.medicalnewstoday.com – Intriguing articles about new studies and concepts in medicine.

 www.chriskresser.com – Chris is an LAc. like me who does tons of research to figure out the truth behind popular ideas and principles of functional medicine.

 www.susanstiffelman.com – I love her books Parenting Without Power Struggles and Parenting With Presence.
 She does some online classes that are very helpful too.

 www.handinhandparenting.org – all kinds of wonderful support groups and tools and articles for heart centered parenting

 Podcasts I Recommend:

-Everyday Acupuncture – best acupuncture/OM podcast I’ve found, Michael Max is a practitioner and scholar and interviews other practitioners on interesting topics.
+Everyday Acupuncture – best acupuncture/OM podcast I’ve found, Michael Max is a practitioner in St Louis who interviews other practitioners on interesting topics.
 Michael also hosts another excellent podcast my alltime favorite, but it’s audience is practitioners (Qiological).

 The Jolt Files – I just learned about this podcast recently, and the topics look interesting and relatable for my patients and myself alike!